minejournal/starter-blog/content/blog/2019-12-09-the-sweaty-mountain.md

 <!-- excerpt -->

-To get ther one has to trek along the penury of unwelcoming houses: a timid conglomerate of individual who live in total desolation by the edge of the road.
+To get ther one has to trek along the penury of unwelcoming houses: a timid conglomerate of individuals who live in total desolation by the edge of the road.

 Walking through is digusting, the road is filled with trash, the once pristine river is summerged in plastic.
 It is mandatory to keep going straight ahead until the sky opens, until the houses of the farmers can be found.